shipwallet/checkout-ingrid-action/README.md

 # Usage

-This action uses an environment variable name `GH_TOKEN` to authenticate and checkout the private repo.
+This action uses an environment variable name `GH_TOKEN_SW_BOT` to authenticate and checkout the private repo.

 <!-- start usage -->
 ```yaml